armstrong/armstrong.apps.audio/README.rst

-armstrong.apps.content
+armstrong.apps.audio
 ======================
-Provides a concrete implementation of the ``ContentBase`` model inside the `armstrong.core.arm_content`_ package.
+Provides a implementation of a audio publication making use of the ``AudioFile`` field from the `armstrong.core.arm_content`_ package.